Ross-Byrne/CountdownRacket/README.md

 For anyone interested in looking through my racket code, you will be happy to know that almost every line of code is commented explaining what is happening.
 There is also a paragraph at the top of every function outlining what the function is doing.

+For something with a more fancy layout, checkout the [Wiki](https://github.com/Ross-Byrne/CountdownRacket/wiki).

 ## About the Countdown Numbers Game
 In the Countdown Numbers game contestants are given six random numbers and a target number.
 The target number is a randomly generated three digit